Martin Stadium (Northwestern University): Chicago Stars FC

+In 2012, the Chicago Red Stars (an NWSL professional women's soccer team, since renamed to Chicago Stars FC) played two home games at the venue.

 Chicago Stars FC returned to the venue by playing a single home game of its 2025 season there.
 The club also filed in May 2024 to request a zoning analysis from the city of Evanston as to the possibility of the team making the venue its home stadium for sixteen games during its 2026 season.
 The team received zoning permission to play its 2026 season at the venue.
 In September 2025, it was announced the team would play all of its 2026 home games as a tenant of the venue.
 While the venue was initially anticipated to be downsized after the 2025 football season, Chicago Stars FC's announcement noted the venue's 12,000 capacity.
 The team also announced their intent to locate "Chicago Stars FC Fan Zone" along the nearby lakefront on game days.

+Chicago Stars FC are not intent on making the stadium their permanent venue.
+By early 2026, the team began campaigning for local approvals to allow them to move to the new Ryan Field beginning with their 2027 season, which were quickly abandoned amid opposition organized by the same citizen groups that had previously organized in opposition to the Ryan Field's reconstruction.
+The team will, instead, remain at Martin Stadium during their 2027 season.